champierre/geneva-drive-en/slides.md

 Now, let's create the driven wheel.

-First, create a large disc with a radius of 'centers distance' + 'drive wheel top radius' + 'margin', submerged below the base so that it does does not interfere with the creation of other parts.
-Next, arrange four small discs in a cross shape with a radius of 'drive wheel top radius' + 'margin'.
+First, create a large disc with a radius of <span class="variable">centers distance</span> + <span class="variable">drive wheel top radius</span> + <span class="variable">margin</span>, submerged below the base so that it does does not interfere with the creation of other parts.
+Next, arrange four small discs in a cross shape with a radius of <span class="variable">drive wheel top radius</span> + <span class="variable">margin</span>.
 The large disc was created first to allow the small discs to rotate around the origin, not their centers.

 <div class="flex justify-center">
 　　<img src="/driven_wheel_round_slots.gif" style="width: 50%">